mwruecker/ioBroker.vis-jqui-mrc/README.md

 Describe your project here

-## Developer manual
-This section is intended for the developer.
-It can be deleted later.

 ### DISCLAIMER

 Please make sure that you consider copyrights and trademarks when you use names or logos of a company and add a disclaimer to your README.